blunderbuss-wctf/koth_simulator/README.md

 # WCTF KOTH Game

 The Wireless Village hosts a King of the Hill (KOTH) competition which forces teams to submit their team name to the WCTF_KingOfTheHill AP as many times as possible.
-With each successful submission the AP becomes locked for 60 seconds at which time no team can score.
+With each successful submission the AP becomes locked for 60 seconds at which time no team can submit their team name and score.
 Once the 60 seconds have expired the AP becomes active again at which time all teams compete again to score.

 Upon connecting to the WCTF_KingOfTheHill AP teams need to obtain a DHCP lease, then navigate to 172.16.100.1 (this IP has been known to change with each con) and submit their team name.
 Submitting the team name logs the team's success!
 Weighted points are awarded to the teams with successful submissions at the conclusion of the WCTF; as long as there is a minimum of 30 submissions the points are awared.
 Oh, and this challenge does not sleep when they close the doors for the night.